-Is IPTV legal?
+What is IPTV, and is it legal?
 Can you get in trouble for watching IPTV?
-See when IPTV may be illegal and how to protect yourself.
+Learn more about IPTV, when may be illegal, and how to protect yourself if you watch it.

 As more and more people cancel cable and turn to TV alternatives, IPTV is rapidly rising in popularity.
 But is IPTV legal?
 Can watching IPTV get you in trouble?

 IPTV stands for Internet Protocol Television.
 In its broadest definition, IPTV is just another way of describing TV that’s streamed over the internet, versus through cables or satellites.
 That includes everything from the live stream on HBO’s website, to videos on YouTube.